d3/d3-plugins/d3/data.graph/README.md

   var graph = d3.data.graph();
 ```

-Currently can convert from a matrix:
+Currently can convert from a matrix

 ```js
   graph.matrix([